-HIST 174 United States History from 1877
+HIST 174 United States History from 1877 3 cr.

-This course traces developments since the end of the Civil War with emphasis on reconstruction, the industrialization of America and its emergence as a world power.
+This course traces developments from the end of the Civil War to the end of the Second World War with emphasis on reconstruction, the industrialization of America and her emergency as a world power.

-HIST 175 History of New Jersey
+HIST 175 History of New Jersey 3 cr.